bautt/scgen/README.md

 # scgen
 **scgen.py script created by @github/hovu96**

-Script which generates serverclasses.conf based on rules file (serverclass_rules.csv) for Splunk deployment server.
+Script which generates **serverclasses.conf** based on a rules file (serverclass_rules.csv).
+It allows to use regex for host name, OS and app matching and CIDR to define IP ranges.

 Rules file contains:
 - regex for hostname